TRADITIONAL SKYR PRODUCTION ON A FAMILY FARM

-Économusée® is a growing international network with more than 70 member artisans in many different countries, including Iceland.
-Visiting an artisan's workshop in an Économusée allows you to go behind the scenes and actually speak to the people who live, breath, and work in the location you are visiting.
-It opens a window to the lifestyle, economy, history and culture - in essence, it lets you peek into the soul of the community.
+Visiting Erpsstadir allows you to go behind the scenes and speak to the people who live, breath, and work at the farm.
+It opens a window to the lifestyle, economy, history and culture - in essence, it lets you peek into the soul of the local community.

-At the farm you meet the farmer, the animals and get a short course on traditional skyr making, after which you should be able to start your own skyr production when you get back home.
+At the farm you meet the farmer and the animals and get a short introduction on traditional skyr-making, after which you should be able to start your own skyr production when you get back home.

-After a lunch in a local restaurant we have the opportunity to go for an easy hike to the top of Grábrók, a small crater (560 feet) formed by an eruption approximately three thousand years ago.
-From the top of the crater, you have a magnificent view of the massive lava that surfaced in the ancient volcanic eruption.
+We have lunch at a local farm restaurant and go for easy hikes to a picturesque waterfall in the salmon river Nordurá and to the top of Grábrók, a small crater (560 feet) formed by an eruption approximately three thousand years ago.
+From the top of the crater, you have a magnificent view of a large part of West Iceland, including massive lava that surfaced in the ancient volcanic eruption.